Chinmoy-sh/Talkative-The-Exclusive-Chat-App/README.md

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

+To safely run this application in your device, you should have the windows 11 and all the necessary components.
+Also use a IDE like the Visual Stdio code for editing the files of the project.

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For any kind of help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.